TusharPanchal55/secure-user-profile-system/README.md

 -Token validation middleware for protected routes

-AI Tool Usage Log (Mandatory)
+**AI Tool Usage Log**

-AI assistance was used to design and validate JWT token handling logic.
+-AI assistance was used to design and validate JWT token handling logic.

-AI was used to help structure encryption and decryption utility functions.
+-AI was used to help structure encryption and decryption utility functions.

-AI support was used for improving API structure and error-handling patterns.
+-AI support was used for improving API structure and error-handling patterns.

-All AI-generated code was manually reviewed, modified, and tested before integration.
+-All AI-generated code was manually reviewed, modified, and tested before integration.

 Demo Video

 Demo Video Link: (To be added)

-Author
+**Author**
 Tushar Panchal

-markdown
-Copy code